Best Minecraft server hosting in 2026

 Support can be a little slow

-Nodecraft provides server hosting for many different games with a gamer-centric aesthetic.
-From the beginner plan to more premium options, there's unlimited player slots and simple setup.
+Nodecraft provides server hosting for a lot of different games with a gamer-centric aesthetic.
+From the beginner plan to more premium options, there are unlimited player slots and setup is very simple so you don't need to be a server admin expert.
 Standing out is Nodecraft's save&swap feature which lets you switch to a different game server while simultaneously saving your progress on the current one you’re playing.

 There are a handful of useful plan options with all offering at least two save&swap servers, as well as DDoS protection, and a free subdomain.
 Service is divided between Nodecraft Lite servers which are only online when in use and are much cheaper than the Nodecraft Premium servers which are online 24/7.
 If you just want to play with some friends once in a while, Lite will prove the better option here as it's very affordable.